Professor of Religion

 - Second Temple Judaism

-In this class we will analyze key manuscripts of the Qumran corpus.
-We will focus on issues such as the history, beliefs and praxis of the Jewish sectarian movement that is associated with the scrolls, the archaeology of the Qumran site and the significance of the scrolls for understanding Second Temple Judaism.
+In this course, students will analyze key manuscripts of the Qumran corpus, with a focus on issues such as the history, beliefs and praxis of the Jewish sectarian movement that is associated with the scrolls, the archaeology of the Qumran site and the significance of the scrolls for understanding Second Temple Judaism and the origins of Christianity.
+Meets LS Cultural Practice (LS-CUL) and Scholarship-in-Practice (SIP).